Luigi Galimberti: Biography

 On 23 May 1887, he was appointed titular archbishop of Nicaea and Apostolic Nuncio to Austria-Hungary.
 He received his episcopal consecration from Cardinal Cölestin Josef Ganglbauer, Archbishop of Vienna, on 5 June.
-He was credited with the appointed of a candidate the Holy See favored as Primate of Hungary and of a Pole rather than a German as archbishop of Gniezno-Posen.
+He was credited with the appointment of a candidate the Holy See favoured as Primate of Hungary and of a Pole rather than a German as archbishop of Gniezno-Posen.

 In Vienna, Galimberti proved a ready conduit of information to his German counterpart there.
 In 1889, following the double suicide of the Austrian Crown Prince Rudolf and his mistress at Mayerling, Galimberti kept the German ambassador apprised of the latest information on the case, what one historian calls "highly placed gossip", and he continued to answer related inquiries about the Vatican's rumored denial of Rudolf's request for an annulment of his marriage.
 Galimberti's name figures in the many investigations of the case, usually in a minor role, though one early account said that Galimberti had received Rudolf's annulment request and rather than forward it to Rome had it delivered to the Emperor, provoking a family quarrel and the deaths that followed.

 On 16 January 1893, Pope Leo made him a cardinal and on 15 June gave him the title cardinal priest of Santi Nereo e Achilleo.
 On 25 June 1894, Galimberti was named head of the Vatican Secret Archives.
 He was considered a possible future pope.

 He died from a throat ailment in Rome on 7 May 1896 at the age of 60.
 (Note: The New York Times reported he died in Süchteln near Düsseldorf.)
 He was interred in the chapel of the Congregation for the Propagation of the Faith in Rome's Campo Verano cemetery.